kailynenitan/life-in-prison/notes.md

 Target goal: Start creating a plan to implement the prisoner's dilemma into the game of life.
 Stretch goal: Start creating psuedocode for the prisoner's dilemma.

+I'm finally doing some of the research for how to animate the game of life in the terminal.
+I used ncurses in my college courses because I was programming in C at the time but, I guess I'm supposed to be using the FXTUI library for C++ programs.

 8/9/2025
 Realistic goal: Research ncurses library and plan how to animate the game of life.